What is a canonical tag? An explanation

 Content has different formats

-In some situations, it is useful to publish content in different formats and, for example, to offer forms not only in HTML versions, but also as PDF files and printable versions.
+In some situations, it is useful to publish content in different formats and, for example, to offer not only HTML versions, but also PDF files and printable versions.
 To ensure that search engines do not analyze each variant individually and end up ranking the wrong version, it’s recommended to use canonicals.
-A mentioned above, you may need to integrate the tag in the modified syntax into the HTTP header, depending on the format.

 Tip